 — Me siento… — I feel…

-Beginning Spanish Learner
+Art Study for Beginning Spanish

-Intermediate Spanish Learner
+Art Study for Intermediate Spanish

-Some words, phrases and sentences.
+Some words, phrases, and sentences.
 This is ideal to increase your skills and active vocabulary.
 Where once you would find single words, now make phrases and sentences with descriptive words.
 Create complete statements with subject and verb.

-Advanced Spanish Learner
+Art Study for Advanced Spanish

 Examples of Describing Art in Spanish

 Every language learner can practice their Spanish speaking skills by describing art.
 Beginning learners find new words and practice saying them.
-Intermediate learners use words they know and add in new words to increase their active vocabulary.
+Intermediate learners use words they know and add new words to increase their active vocabulary.
 Advanced learners expand their active vocabulary and express themselves in more complex sentences.

 Esta obra se llama Modesta, una pintura por Diego Rivera en el año 1937.